focusaurus/data/posts/problog/2018/07/the-art-of-the-node-js-rescue.md

 * Good to great performance at runtime
 * Excellent tooling throughout the software development lifecycle

 However, these **only** hold true if you have solid test coverage.
-Untested javascript is such a massive liability and a terrible-odds gamble that I think we as a community working with this technology stack need to take a hard and clear stance and make the following statement.
+Untested javascript is such a massive liability and a terrible-odds gamble that I think we as a community working with this technology stack need to take a hard and clear stance and make the following statement:

 **Untested javascript is not a viable deliverable for professional software development.** Viable professional javascript **must** be delivered with extensive tests.

 Untested javascript is just incredibly likely to be rife with bugs and comes with enormous cost and risk to any refactoring.
 As agencies, consultants, and employees we need to stop delivering it.
 Clients need to be educated to insist on a working automated test suite running in a continuous integration system as a baseline deliverable.
+I would say this is analogous to a plumber leaving a job without ever having put running water through the system.

 ## Establishing Patterns and Antipatterns